• Recipe Index

 • Plus get lots more ideas in the cocktail recipes archives.

-glass of grilled peach mojito
+side view of glass of peach mojito.

 Print Recipe

-5 from 2 votes
+5 from 3 votes

-This grilled peach mojito is a deliciously fruity twist on the classic cocktail.
+This peach mojito is a deliciously fruity twist on the classic cocktail.
 Easy to make, it's full of fresh summery flavors (that also works as a mocktail too).

-Prep Time5 mins
+Prep Time5 minutes mins

-Cook Time5 mins
+Cook Time5 minutes mins

-Total Time10 mins
+Total Time10 minutes mins

 Course: Drinks